 Diversified supply: SAF offers a viable alternative to conventional fossil-derived kerosene and can substitute traditional jet fuel with a more diverse geographical fuel supply through non-food crop sources.

 Economic and social benefits: SAF could provide a solution to the volatile fuel costs that aviation is faced with.
-It can provide economic benefits to parts of the world (especially developing nations) that have land that is unviable for food crops but is suitable for sustainable aviation fuel feedstock growth.
+It can provide economic benefits to parts of the world (especially developing nations) that have land that is unviable for growing food crops but is suitable for sustainable aviation fuel feedstock growth.

 Refining infrastructure is likely to be installed close to feedstock sources, generating additional jobs and economic activity.
-For many developing countries, SAF represents a significant economic and employment opportunity – it is estimated that the shift to SAF could result in up to 14 million jobs being created or transferred from fossil fuel energy jobs.
+For many developing countries, SAF represents a significant economic and employment opportunity – it is estimated that the shift to SAF could result in up to 14 million jobs being created or transferred from the fossil fuel energy sector.

 These challenges include: